mudabbirali92/react_app/README.md

 ## Steps invloved while uploading react app on github
 1) First you will create a repository without read.md (cuz it will be automatically provided by react app)
+2) You dont need to clone that repository yet just keep on working with local machine.
-2) then you need to intall packages for react
+3) then you need to intall packages for react in some folder (later we will be pushing this folder to remote repository).
-3) npm/npx will solve this problem for us HOW?
+4) npm/npx will solve this problem for us.
+HOW?
-4) you need to type a command "npx install -g creat-react-app" [It will basically create a react env at your local machine]
+5) you need to type a command "npx install -g creat-react-app" on terminal with in same folder/directory [It will basically create a react env at your local machine]
-5) you will be needing that env at your local machine WHY? [cuz we need to do every task for testing purpose and other packges required for creating a react app]
+6) you will be needing that env at your local machine WHY? [cuz we need to do every task for testing purpose and other packges required for creating a react app]
-6) What is the difference b/w YARN NPM NPX?
+7) What is the difference b/w YARN NPM NPX?
-7) npm is the oldest version for managing all packages stuff for node, NPX is even smarter than npm especailly suitable when we are working on our local machine on the other hand YARN is the latest and the most powerful package management system. so, it will help you managing your packages while you are woking on github.
+8) npm is the oldest version for managing all packages stuff for node, NPX is even smarter than npm especailly suitable when we are working on our local machine on the other hand YARN is the latest and the most powerful package management system. so, it will help you managing your packages while you are woking on github.
-8) Now after consulting point number (3) you will need to create a project with create-react-app package.
+9) Now after consulting point number (3) you will need to create a project with create-react-app package.
-9) you can do with the help of following command:
+10) you can do with the help of following command:
 [create-react-app myfolder] --> remeber create-react-app wont allow you to capitalizae your project name aka the directory.
-10)
+11) When you done with that after some process time, you will have to push that directory to main repository that you hva ecreated recently by a traditinal way i.e. git init , git add . , git commit and push bla bla.....
+12)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts